profitviews/mscfinance.hkbu.2025/README.md

-# HKBU MSc Finance - Algorithmic Trading Module
+# HKBU MSc Finance - Algorithmic Trading Module - Guest Lecture Materials

-This repository contains example code and resources to accompany a guest lecture on algorithmic trading for HKBU's MSc in Finance program.
+This repository contains example code and resources to accompany a guest lecture on algorithmic trading for [HKBU's MSc in Finance program](https://mscfinance.hkbu.edu.hk/).
 The examples are provided by [ProfitView](https://profitview.net) to demonstrate practical applications of algorithmic trading concepts.

 ## About This Repository

 This repository contains supplementary materials for a guest lecture on algorithmic trading.
 The examples are designed to illustrate:

 - Basic algorithmic trading concepts
-- Market data analysis
 - Simple trading strategy implementation
-- Risk management principles
+- Python techniques for algorithmic trading

 ## Getting Started